Hannibal's stunning victories against Rome at the Ticinus and Trebia Rivers

 In order to rebuild their shattered empire, they had to find new sources of income.

-Carthage tasked one of their more experience generals, Hamilcar Barca, to travel to the Iberian peninsula (modern Spain) and conquer it.
+Carthage tasked one of their more experienced generals, Hamilcar Barca, to travel to the Iberian Peninsula (modern Spain) and conquer it.

 This would give them a new source of revenue since there were rich silver mines in the region.